ramon-tomas-c/AzureServiceBus-Client-Library/README.md

 ## Overview

-This libraries can be used in two modes currently: as an events publisher or as an events consumer.
+The library can be used in two modes currently: as an events publisher or as an events consumer.

 ## How to publish events